azagoruyko/rigBuilder/README.md

 By default, when a module with uuid is loading, it tries to update its own data by finding the reference module in the following sequence:
 * Search module with the same uuid in local path.
 * If not found, search in server path.
-* If not found, load from the current file.<b
+* If not found, load from the current file.

 You can change the loading behavior in the Module Selector (when TAB pressed).